noftaly/cloudmapper/README.md

 ### Create a CloudMapper account

-Duplicate the `./config.json.demo` file, at the root of this project.
+Duplicate the `./config.json.demo` file and rename it to `./config.json`, at the root of this project.
 Fill in your account ID and your account name.

 ### Install dependencies

 You must then install the python dependencies.
 To do that, `cd` at the root of this project and run `make setup`.
-If on your computer, the `pip` command refers to python2 and not python3, you might need to do it manually with `pip3 install -r requirements.txt`.

 ## Start CloudMapper